-Facility Description Source Code editor By default the Source Code editor is set to: • Parse all opened files, and show a tree of the results • Show line numbers ■ ■ Cstation • Location • Name • Cstation(LPCTSTR, int) • SetPosition(CPoint, size_t) • ~ CStation() If you are editing an XML file, the structure tree mirrors the exact order and structure of the document. structure of the document Structure Tree The structure tree is available for supported language files, such as C^{++} , $C^{\#}$, Java and XML.
+Facility Description Source Code editor By default the Source Code editor is set to: Parse all opened files, and show a tree of the results Show line numbers Show line numbers I #pragma once CStation

+Structure Tree The file structure tree is available for supported language files, such as C++, C#, Java and XML.
 The tree can be helpful to navigate content quickly in much the same way a table of contents would for other documents.
+Simulation Behaviors If you are editing the behaviors of the elements in a StateMachine or Activity diagram, the Code Editor allows you to list and edit the behaviors of all elements in the diagram together, using a structure tree.

-- For most selected elements you can use the keys F12 or Ctrl+E to view the source code. - When you select an element to view source code, if the element does not have a generation file (that is, code has not been or cannot be generated, such as for a Use Case), Enterprise Architect checks whether the element has a link to either an operation or an attribute of another element if such a link exists, and that other element has source code, the code for that element displays - You can also locate the directory containing a source file that has been created in or imported to Enterprise Architect, and edit it or its related files using an external editor such as Notepad or Visual Studio; click on the element in the Browser window and press Ctrl+Alt+Y Languages Supported
+- For most selected elements you can use the keys F12 or Ctrl+E to view the source code. - When you select an element to view source code, if the element does not have a generation file (that is, code has not been or cannot be generated, such as for a Use Case), Enterprise Architect checks whether the element has a link to either an operation or an attribute of another element if such a link exists, and that other element has source code, the code for that element displays - You can also locate the directory containing a source file that has been created in or imported to Enterprise Architect, and edit it or its related files using an external editor such as Notepad or Visual Studio; click on the element in the Browser window and press Ctrl+Alt+Y

+Languages Supported